ecrespo/fastapi_todos/.junie/guidelines.md

   - HTTPSRedirectMiddleware: only when APP_ENV=prod (beware if you export APP_ENV=prod locally; HTTP will redirect to HTTPS and can break assumptions/tests).
   - CORSMiddleware: permissive (all origins/methods/headers; credentials disabled).
   - GZipMiddleware: enabled.
+  - Secure headers: applied via the 'secure' library in a custom HTTP middleware; Content-Security-Policy is relaxed to allow FastAPI docs assets (Swagger UI/ReDoc) from jsdelivr/redoc.ly.
   - Custom middlewares (outermost first): ErrorHandlingMiddleware, then LoggingMiddleware, ProcessTimeHeaderMiddleware.
   - Rate limiting via slowapi (see app/shared/rate_limiter.py).
 Use @limiter.limit on endpoints; /healthcheck limited to 5/min by default.